vishwakarma09/ChatScript/WIKI/ChatScript-Json.md

 nominally, because it is considered a single token.
 You can bypass this limit by asking the tokenizer to directly process OOB data, returning the JSON structure name instead of all the content.
 Just enable `#JSON_DIRECT_FROM_OOB`  on the `$cs_token` value and if it finds OOB data that is entirely JSON, it will parse it and return something like `jo-t1` or `ja-t1` in its place.
 Eg.
 `[ { "key": "value} ]` will return tokenized as `[jo-t1]`.

+Note: `^jsonparse` autoconverts backslash-unnnn into corresponding the utf8 characters.

 ## `jsonformat`(string)